-Today we will talk about What Happened to Hate App.
-Generally dating app matches are built on the basis of shared interests and physical attraction.
-But what if you match based on your dislikes.
+In this post, we will know about what happened to the hater app. generally dating app matches are built on the basis of shared interests and physical attraction.
+But what if you match based on your dislikes?
 Something similar has been done by the Hater app.
-But where did it go after that and what happened to hater app.
+But where did it go after that and what happened to the hater app?

 Hater App is a dating app that was founded in 2016 and started as a prank before gaining popularity online.
 It gained popular interest by promising to match people based on their dislikes.

 Based on your swipes in it, its system determines your best match, because swiping on other people is anonymous, if you both right-swipe, you find your partner.; Therefore, haters can hate each other.